 Coming from an orthodox Christian perspective, Schoolhouse Teachers offers an online program with the choice of PreK to Grade 8 or PreK to Grade 12.
 This makes it an amazing curriculum choice for large families.

-If you have young children, a subscription also gives children access to preschool courses and resources which you can check out here.
+If you have young children, a subscription also gives children access to preschool courses and resources.

 Educational Style: Unit Studies